frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 **Center to Center Calculation**

 To calculate the center-to-center distance of the pulleys, it is recommended to use an online calculator, such as [ReCalc](https://www.reca.lc/belts).
-In the calculator, you can set the belt pitch, desired center distance, and the number of teeth on each pulley to get the closest belt size and corresponding center to center distance.
+In the calculator, you can set the belt pitch, desired center distance, and the number of teeth on each pulley to get the closest integer belt size  (belt tooth counts must be whole numbers) and corresponding center to center distance.

 **Modeling Belt Transmissions**

-When modeling, you will typically draw either the pitch diameter of the two pulley and connect them with tangent lines to represent the belt.
+When modeling, you will typically draw either the pitch diameter of the two pulleys and connect them with tangent lines to represent the belt.
 A simplified 3D model of the belt can be generated using the `Contextless Belts` Featurescript from [Julia's Featurescripts](/resources/featurescripts/#julias-featurescripts).

 <!-- Slideshow container -->
 <div class="slideshow-container">